 What is the mission of the Rapid Response Team?

-The Billy Graham Rapid Response Team exists to recruit, train and deploy Chaplains to disaster areas to offer God’s compassion and hope through Jesus Christ to those affected by a man-made or natural disaster.
+The Billy Graham Rapid Response Team (RRT) trains God’s people for grief ministry and deploys crisis-trained Chaplains to provide emotional and spiritual care to those affected by man-made or natural disasters.

 What is unique about the Rapid Response Team?